You found our list of the best Skype games.

 Check out our guide to virtual trivia.

-Playing games of Bingo on Skype is a great way to liven up long Zoom calls, and a fun bonding experience for remote teammates.
+Playing games of Bingo on Skype is a great way to liven up long Zoom calls and is a fun bonding experience for remote teammates.

 First, send cards to participants.
 Be sure to randomize the squares so that not every player wins at once!
-Since Skype for business does not have breakout rooms, teams can play together in one large group.
-Players will volunteer information or ask each other questions to find out which teammates belong in which squares.
+Since Skype for Business does not have breakout rooms, teams can play together in one large group.
+Players will volunteer information or ask each other questions to determine which teammates belong in which squares.
 If playing with a larger group, then participants cannot mark the name of the same coworker in any one column, row, or square.

 Players can use the chat and the microphone to ask and answer questions.
 Sneaky players can use the direct messaging feature to find clues without alerting other players.
 Participants can also use the screen share function to provide proof.